Government Shutdown Resources

 What does this mean for medical research?

-The National Institutes of Health (NIH) will be forced to delay new clinical trials.
+The National Institutes of Health (NIH) is forced to delay new clinical trials.
 New patients who are waiting for a chance at new treatment through a clinical trial will be turned away.